Photo credit: Living Oceans Society

 But not everything about plastic is welcome.
 Plastic has several chemicals that leach out and may cause health damage such as reproductive issues and cancer.
 So reducing plastic in one’s daily life is an admirable goal.
 But how to start?

-The kitchen is a good place: You can quickly make a dent on how much plastic you rely on simply by switching some tasks to non-plastic tools.
+A kitchen is a good place: You can quickly make a dent on how much plastic you rely on simply by switching some tasks to non-plastic tools.
 Take chopping: Do it on a wooden cutting board instead of a plastic one.
 Or food storage: Taking your lunch to work or stashing food in the pantry can be done in containers that aren’t made of plastic.

 Want more ideas?
 This graphic can help.